-How to Push Staging Environment to Production With Sitecopy
+How to Push Staging Site to Production With Sitecopy

 Introduction

-There are many ways to push changes you’ve done on one site to another.
-The most rudimentary way would be to download all files and the database as a backup, and then upload them to your production environment.
-Luckily we’ve made that quite simple with a one-time script, named sitecopy!
+There are many ways to push changes you’ve made on one site to another.
+The most rudimentary way would be to download all files and the database as a backup, and then upload them to your production site.
+Luckily, we’ve made that quite simple with a one-time script, named sitecopy!

-This presumes you know how to use SSH and terminal commands.
-If you need a refresher on using SSH, then we have some help articles in our help center.
+This assumes you know how to use SSH and terminal commands.

 What sitecopy does

 What sitecopy does is first fetch all files from your staging site and update your config file.
-After it’ll make a database dump and import it to your production site’s database.
-Remember that sitecopy does exactly what the name entails, it will make a carbon copy of your staging site.
+After it, make a database dump and import it to your production site’s database.
+Remember that sitecopy does exactly what the name entails: it will make a copy of your staging site.
 This means that directories and files that don’t exist on stage but exist in production will be deleted.
-So be sure that staging corresponds to the setup of your production environment.
-If you’re not sure about this we do recommend you to make a backup beforehand.
+So be sure that staging corresponds to the setup of your production site.
+If you’re unsure, we recommend you make a backup beforehand.

 Time needed: 15 minutes

-Either you use PuTTY with Windows or the terminal for Mac and Linux, you first need to log into the server via SSH like this:
+Use PuTTY with Windows or the terminal for Mac and Linux.
+First, you need to log into the server via SSH:

 ssh [PRODUCTION-USER]@[SERVER]

-You’ll find the SSH login string in the Server Login Information on the site in your Bolt.Server login information
+You’ll find the SSH login information under the Login Information on your site

-If you haven’t generated a SSH key pair before then you’ll have to run this command: ssh-keygen and press enter three times until you’re through, or you can follow this step-by-step guide.
-When generated, the key is saved by default as ~/.ssh/id_rsa.pub.
+If you haven’t generated a SSH key pair before, you’ll have to run this command: ssh-keygen and press enter three times until you’re through the setup.
+When generated, the key is saved by default as ~/.ssh/ed_25519.pub.
 The next step is to copy that key somewhere so we can use it in step #4.public SSH key

 3. Have your production site’s database credentials ready

-Have you not written down or you’re simply not sure what your production site’s database credentials are, then the simplest method is to check your config file.
-By default, it’s found in ~/public/wp-config.php for WordPress.
-Other CMSs’ or setups will likely have another path and filename for their config file.
-An example of DB credentials is found in the wp-config.php:
+If you have not written down or are unsure of your production site’s database credentials, then the simplest method is to check your config file.
+By default, it’s found in ~/site/public/wp-config.php for WordPress.
+Other CMS or setups will likely have another path and filename for their config file.
+An example of DB credentials found in the wp-config.php file:

 DB credentials in wp-config.php

 Open a new terminal window and log into the staging site: ssh [STAGE-USER]@[SERVER].
-There you’ll need to paste the public SSH key into a new file called authorized_keys in the ~/ssh folder.
-When finished you can exit out of this window, but keep the staging SSH login string in mind.
-To make and edit that file run this command:
+There you’ll need to paste the public SSH key into a new file called authorized_keys in the ~/.ssh folder.
+When finished, you can exit out of this window, but keep the staging SSH login string in mind.
+To edit the file, run this command:

 nano ~/.ssh/authorized_keys

 Back in the terminal window for your production site, you can now run sitecopy.
-Be sure to have your staging site’s SSH login and production site’s DB credentials ready.
+Ensure your staging site’s SSH login and production site’s DB credentials are ready.
 Under you’ll see how to format the command:

 When the script finishes, you’re done!